Best Tree Felling Axe – Buyer Guide & Reviews (2022)

-What is a felling AXE used for?
+What is a felling Axe used for?

 A felling axe is an axe used for cutting down trees and branches.
-It is designed to chop across the grain and not with the grain like mauls.
+It is designed to chop across the grain and not with the grain like splitting mauls.
 Felling axes have a relatively low cutting edge angle and slightly rounded blade.

-What size AXE handle do I need?
+What size Axe handle do I need?

 Most men look for long-handled axes thinking it gives powerful swings.
 However, experts suggest using short handles as while long handles do provide more strength, sometimes it’s too long for comfort and handling.
 It’s better using an axe that’s balanced between power and accuracy like shorter handles that give better control for efficient cutting.